Music Industry Glossary of Terms

 Long Play (LP) are 33⅓ rpm microgroove vinyl records and are a format for phonograph (gramophone) records, an analog sound storage medium.
 They are also known as albums as one vinyl record would replace several of the shorter-running 78 rpm records.

-Manager (personal or band)
+Manager (personal or bland)

 The process of aiming to increase artist popularity, profile and product sales by generating interest in the artist’s music.
 This includes exposure in various mediums such as print, television, radio and the internet.
+[Marketing & PR]

 The final process of preparing a mixed recording for commercial distribution.
 Various adjustments are made during this process, such as configuring the playing order placement of the songs, the overall volumes are enhanced for consistent level with other released material in the market and for radio airplay, the final touches are made to smooth mixes over and strengthen various elements in each track, volume fade-outs can be placed at the end and beginning of tracks, and other final adjustments are made to achieve the desired sound.
 This process creates the final versions of the recordings, typically known as the masters.